Q: What is this Gemini thing?

 Q: Should I also move to Geminispace?

 A: Admittedly, Geminispace is not for everybody; if it was, it would turn into what it was created not to be.
-If you’re a person that’s into tech (and why would you read this if you weren’t?), enjoy concepts like minimalism, “less but better” and such and you feel that the idea of starting over is kind of intriguing – give it a try.
+If you’re a person who’s into tech (and why would you read this if you weren’t?), enjoy concepts like minimalism, “less but better” and such and you feel that the idea of starting over is kind of intriguing – give it a try.
 Only you can judge if you like it.

 Q: No, really: Do you actually believe we can make a difference?